 Real-Time Streaming ELT Using dbt + Rockset

-As data is ingested into Rockset, we will automatically index it in at least three different ways using Rockset’s Converged Index™ technology, perform any write-time data transformations you define, and then make that data queryable within seconds.
+As data is ingested into Rockset, we will automatically index it using Rockset’s Converged Index™ technology, perform any write-time data transformations you define, and then make that data queryable within seconds.
 Then, when you execute queries on that data, we will leverage those indexes to complete any read-time data transformations you define using dbt with sub-second latency.

 Let’s walk through an example workflow for setting up real-time streaming ELT using dbt + Rockset: